Tuesday, October 28, 2008

 Shortcut Chicken and Biscuit Dumplings

-If you pulled the chicken off of a rotisserie chicken, save the bones and place them into a stockpot.
-Pour 2 cartons of chicken broth over the bones, or an equal amount of homemade stock, to which you'll add some chopped celery, onion, and seasonings.
-Add in one scraped carrot, cut into rounds, or chopped, if desired.
 Let that simmer for about 20 minutes.
 If you're using cut up or shredded chicken you previously prepared, the bones aren't necessary, but definitely use a chicken base, like Better than Bouillon for a richer, flavor boost.
+I use this brand of base with water far more than canned or boxed broth these days.

 While that is simmering, split all of the biscuits from a can of flaky biscuits into two or three separate layers, cut into strips and toss with the flour.
 This coating will help keep the biscuits from being gooey and will help with thickening the broth.
 Shake off excess flour.
 You can also use regular biscuits and simply pinch off pieces if you prefer.

 Fish out the bones from your broth and add the shredded chicken to the pot of broth.
-Stir in a can of cream of chicken soup until well blended; add a slurry of milk and cornstarch here if you prefer a thicker broth.
+Stir in a can of cream of chicken soup until well blended; add seasonings.
+Make a slurry of milk and cornstarch here if you prefer a thicker broth.

 Drop the floured biscuits carefully into the broth, one at a time and gently dip them to coat with broth, but do not stir.
 Cover the pot and allow the dumplings to simmer for about 10 minutes.
 Uncover and serve immediately.